-The school staff welcomes scheduled visits to the campus from parents and guardians.
+The school staff welcomes visits to the campus from parents and guardians.
 You must identify yourself and sign in at the office prior to visiting the classroom.
-You will be required to have your driver's license scanned into our Raptor System which will print out a "visitor's badge", which needs to be worn while you are on campus.
+You will receive a colored "visitor's badge", which needs to be worn while you are on campus.
 This request is made to protect the children from unauthorized visitors and to help locate the teacher for you if the class is out of the room.
 You may be asked to leave if your presence disrupts the teacher's lesson and instructional process.
-All volunteers must have a fingerprint screening and TB test on file at the school or district to be allowed on campus or any activity involving students.
-These are both available through the District Office.

-It is the practice of the school district that visitors who wish to tour the campus or observe a classroom make arrangements with the school principal prior to visiting the campus.
+It is the practice of the school district that visitors who wish to tour the campus or observe a classroom must make arrangements with the school principal prior to visiting the campus.